seanzhang1207/PixelMap/README.md

 # PixelMap

 Tired of drawing walking animation for your pixel game characters?
+Want to generate a BUNCH of NPCs?
 Draw one frame, define how it moves and generate the rest!
 For example, I designed this little fella:

 ![design](demos/design.png)